-The date October 26th 1853 marked an event in which Pahvant Indians (relatives to the Ute tribe) murdered nine federal agents.
-The next turn of events forms an important backdrop to the Mountain Meadows Massacre and the Utah War.
+The date October 26th 1853 marked an event in which Pahvant Indians (relatives to the Ute tribe) murdered nine federal agents.The next turn of events forms an important backdrop to the Mountain Meadows Massacre and the Utah War.
 Pahvant Indians massacred a "federal railroad paty" in retaliation for a different group of emigrants killing their own men.
 Brigham Young did not satisfactorily investigate the event, so President Pierce dispatched the US Army to investigate, led by a Lieutenant Colonel Edward J. Steptoe.
 His men "raised hell" the winter of 1854-55 in Salt Lake City through drunken riots and the seduction of young Mormon women.
-Steptoe was also rumored to be the next appointed governor of Utah territory, which made him

-&lt;sup>174 Will Bagley, Blood of the Prophets, 43 and 65.
+&lt;sup>174 Will Bagley, Blood of the Prophets,43 and 65.